 The Juvenile Court New Case filings...

-- Overall cases filings are 41% lower than ten years ago. - Juvenile traffics filings have decreased by 26% in a year. - Delinquency filings have decreased 51% in ten years.
+- Overall case filings increased 11% over 2022 but remain 34% lower than 10 years ago. - Dependency, Neglect, and Abuse filing have decreased by 13% over the last year. - Delinquency filings have decreased by 39% over ten years ago.